AnkurRam2002/YouTube-UI-Clone/README.md

 - Video Playback: Play videos directly within the application.
 - Related Videos: Browse related videos based on the selected video.
 - Responsive Design: Ensures compatibility and usability across various devices and screen sizes.
+- Dockerized: The application is containerized for easy deployment and scalability.

 <h3>Technologies Used</h3>